Is 2 days in New York enough?

 If you are a design freak, opt for the Guggenheim.
 Designed by Frank Lloyd Wright and opened in 1959, the exhibits are ever changing so make sure to check what’s on when you are planning to visit by checking out the museum website.

 The museum is open every day but Tuesday.
-You can get your ticket here.
+You can get your Guggenheim ticket online before you go there.

 Central Park